jadidaniel/jupyter-notebooks/README.md

 # Educational Projects in Jupyter Notebooks
-**This repository contains educational projects that were conducted based on datasets of CodeCademy and NLTK Toolkit Corpus.
-The purpose of the each is to practice individual studying modules and consolidate the result as an active professional skill.**
+**This repository contains educational projects that were conducted based on datasets of CodeCademy (who sometimes took their data from Kaggle) and NLTK Toolkit Corpus.
+The purpose of each is to practice individual studying modules and consolidate the result as an active professional skill.**

 ## Brief projects' description (ordered by completion):

 ### 28. Supervised Machine Learning (Logistic Regression): ["Chances of Survival on Titanic"](./ml/suprvised_learning/logistic_regression/logistic_regression_titanic.ipynb)

-The goal of this project is to create a Logistic Regression model that predicts which passengers survived the sinking of the Titanic, based on features like age and class.
+The goal of this project is to create a Logistic Regression model that predicts which passengers survived the sinking of the Titanic, based on features like age and class and other relevant parameters.

 -----------------------